MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/sales-how-setup-document-send-profiles.md

 ms.date: 03/29/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 81636fc2e661bd9b07c54da1cd5d0d27e30d01a2
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 7f7499e6e501207ed5fd6ebbee5b94d18c1d008e
+ms.openlocfilehash: 974e0567b1207eb3dd2204f1d90e9b65061cbc54
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-set-up-document-sending-profiles"></a>How to: Set Up Document Sending Profiles
+# <a name="set-up-document-sending-profiles"></a>Set Up Document Sending Profiles
 You can set each customer up with a preferred method of sending sales documents, so that you do not have to select a sending option every time you choose the **Post and Send** action.

 In the **Document Sending Profiles** window, you set up different sending profiles that you can select from in the **Document Sending Profile** field on a customer card.
 You can select the **Default** check box to specify that the document sending profile is the default profile for all customers, except for customers where the **Document Sending Profile** field is filled with another sending profile.

 When you choose the **Post and Send** action on a sales document, the **Post and Send Confirmation** dialogue box shows the sending profile used, either the one set up for the customer or the default for all customers.
 In the dialogue box, you can change the sending profile for the sales document.
-For more information, see [How to: Invoice Sales](sales-how-invoice-sales.md).
+For more information, see [Invoice Sales](sales-how-invoice-sales.md).

 ## <a name="to-set-up-a-document-sending-profile"></a>To set up a document sending profile
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Document Sending Profiles**, and then choose the related link.